Attack of the Killer Tomatoes: Critical reception

-Upon release, Variety wrote that the film "isn't even worthy of sarcasm."
+Upon release, Variety wrote that the film "isn't even worthy of sarcasm".
 Emanuel Levy gave the film a score of 2 out of 5.
 Time Out called the film a "one-joke spoof".
 Eric Henderson, reviewing the DVD edition for Slant Magazine in 2003 opined that "even more so than the Samuel Arkoff-like opportunism of the producers, and more so than some of the worst framing this side of Coleman Francis, the really frustrating thing about Tomatoes is the toothlessness of its satire.
 And that's a major missed opportunity, considering that the irony of using a stereotypically foreign genre (Japanese monster movies) against a parody of America's jingoistic reliance on military power (the Army is useless against the giant tomatoes) should've been a comedic gold mine."
-Rue Morgue writer Michael Gingold later wrote, in a review of the Blu-ray edition in 2018, wrote that "Attack of the Killer Tomatoes may be one of history's most misunderstood films.
+Rue Morgue writer Michael Gingold later wrote, in a review of the Blu-ray edition in 2018, that "Attack of the Killer Tomatoes may be one of history's most misunderstood films.
 It has often been celebrated as a prime example of 'so bad it's funny' cinema, when in fact it's an attempt at intentional comedy that is, at best, a scattershot success."

 The review aggregator Rotten Tomatoes reported that 27% of critics have given the film a positive review based on 11 reviews, with an average rating of 4.30/10.
 On Metacritic, the film has a weighted average score of 9 out of 100 based on 5 critic reviews, indicating "overwhelming dislike".

 Legacy

 Attack of the Killer Tomatoes has become a cult film.
+It is listed at #1 on Times of San Diego's off-the-wall movies filmed in San Diego.
 A number of sequels and other spin-off material have been done in various media as a result of this movie.
 They include three movie sequels: